icecube/nuflux/docs/evaluation.rst

 SplineFlux2
 -------------

-The fluxes in this class were calculated with MCEq for several different zenith angles.
-The 2D array of flux values (one dimension for energy, the other for zenith angles) was interpolated with photospline into a 2D spline surface, stored in a FITS file.
+The data for the fluxes in this class was either calculated with MCEq, or (in some cases) taken from other sources in form of data tables.
+The 2D array of flux values (one dimension for energy, the other for zenith angles) was interpolated with photospline into a 2D spline surface and stored in a FITS file.
 Evaluation of the spline surface with nuflux again requires photospline.

-So far, this class is pretty similar to the ``SplineFlux`` class, but has some additional features (e.g. tau flavor support), with the potential of being extended with further features in the future. ``SplineFlux`` was kept as it is for backwards compatability.
+So far, this class is pretty similar to the ``SplineFlux`` class, but has some additional features (e.g. tau flavor support), with the potential of being extended with further features in the future. ``SplineFlux`` was kept as it is for backwards compatibility.

 Available fluxes in this class:

 * :ref:`H3a_SIBYLL21 <H3a_SIBYLL21>`
 * :ref:`H3a_SIBYLL23C <H3a_SIBYLL23C>`
+* :ref:`honda2014_spl_solmin <honda2014_spl_solmin>`